Symplectic structure in open string field theory II: Sliding lump: General boosted solution

+This is a symplectic bilinear form on $\H$ of grade $-1$ which anticommutes. \item The coderivation $\M$ representing the cyclic $L_\infty$ algebra of the theory.
+The products $M_n$ of the $L_\infty$ algebra are related to $\M$ through

-The $M_n$s may be viewed as $n$-fold products of vectors in $\H$ which carry grade $+1$ and anticommute.
-The products satisfy the defining relations of a cyclic $L_\infty$ algebra, which may be expressed through the identities
+The products carry grade $+1$ and anticommute. \end{itemize} The coderivation $\M$ defines a cyclic $L_\infty$ algebra if

 where $\mathrm{Sym}$ denotes the projection onto the symmetric component of $T\H$.
 The first identity encodes a hierarchy of quadratic relations between the products known as $L_\infty$ relations.
 The second identity is known as cyclicity, and is related to the statement that the integral of a total derivative vanishes.
-This is true provided that boundary contributions can be ignored, which will be important in the following.
-It is important to mention that the products are defined with ``open string" normalization
+This is true provided that boundary contributions can be ignored.
+It is important to mention that the products are defined with an ``open string" normalization

 where $L_n$ are the products appearing in \cite{Bernardes3}.
 This normalization allows us to discuss the coalgebra formalism for $L_\infty$ algebras in the same way as for $A_\infty$ algebras.
-The difference for $A_\infty$ algebras is that $\M$ is nilpotent even without projecting onto the symmetric part of the tensor algebra.\footnote{The standard coalgebra description of $L_\infty$ algebras is based on the symmetrized tensor algebra \cite{Lada}, which uses the products $L_n$.
-However, it is difficult to discuss cyclicity in the symmetrized tensor algebra because the BV inner product is antisymmetric, and therefore vanishes.}
+The difference for $A_\infty$ algebras is that $\M$ is nilpotent even without projecting onto the symmetric part of the tensor algebra.
+The traditional description to $L_\infty$ algebras is based on the symmetrized tensor algebra \cite{Lada}, where the products are normalized as $L_n$.
+This description is less natural for discussing cyclicity because the BV inner product is antisymmetric.

 The symplectic structure is \cite{Bernardes3}

 where

 is the kinetic operator for fluctuations around a solution $\Phi$.
 We want to evaluate the symplectic structure for a boosted solution, which assumes that the theory has Poincar{\'e} symmetry.
 We assume that the symmetry is manifest, which means that translation and boost generators are realized as linear operators on $\H$